tedneward/WorkingVM/README.md

     * Create two public methods, `push`/`Push` (which takes an integer and returns nothing) and `pop`/`Pop` (which takes nothing and returns an integer) that push or pop the value at the top of the stack respectively.
 Make sure `SP` gets incremented or decremented correctly with each push or pop.
     * Create a public method/property (`getStack()`/`Stack`) that returns a copy of the current contents of the stack.
 For easier diagnostics, make sure to only return the part of the stack that is in use--so if the current SP is 2, only return elements 0 through 2 of the total stack.
 If the current SP is -1, then return an empty array (the stack is empty).

 * Now let's put two of the core stack machine opcodes into place: `CONST`, which takes one operand containing a value to push onto the stack, and `POP`, which pops a value off the stack (and throws it away).
 Note that `CONST` has one quirk to it, in that the value to push will be embedded in the code itself, so it will be masquerading as a `Bytecode` value.
 This is, in many respects, the "decode" part of the fetch-decode-execute cycle.
-(For most languaes, enumeration types are backed by an integer, so you'll just need to cast from `Bytecode` to `int` and back again to keep the compilers happy.)
+(For those languages in which enumeration types are backed by an integer, you'll need to cast from `Bytecode` to `int` and back again to keep the compilers happy.)

     > **NOTE**: This means that any given collection of code will actually contain values that aren't entirely code, and this is true of all assembly languages.
 In many more optimized bytecode or CPU sets, these values can be "packed" together with the opcode value to allow for more efficient storage, and thus "unpacking" these values becomes a core part of the "decode" step.
 To keep things simple, we will not be exploring this packing/unpacking behavior.

     Make sure to write tests that ensure the stack works correctly.
 You shouldn't need to be too exhaustive--once you've verified that pushes advance the SP and pops reduce it, and that values appear on the stack and then are gone again, we can move on.
 (In a production implementation, )

-* Lastly, let's create a method that will take an array of `Bytecode` and execute them in sequence, until we run out of them.
+* Create a method that will take an array of `Bytecode` and execute them in sequence, until we run out of them.
 Call this method `execute`/`Execute` as well, and loop through the array of bytecode, extracting additional operands as necessary (only `CONST` will need to do this so far) and passing them to the single-opcode version of `execute`/`Execute` you wrote earlier.

+* For our own purposes (and to make the VM more interesting), implement a `PRINT` opcode that will print (and consume) the contents of the top of the stack.
+So a sequence of `CONST 5 PRINT` should print "5" to the console (and leave an empty stack behind).

 * *(Optional)* Although we won't get to needing it in this workshop, most stack-based virtual machines have another stack-manipulation instruction called `DUP` that pops the current top of the stack, then pushes it twice.
 (It is frequently used when a local variable is used as part of a procedure call, since the values passed on the stack are consumed by the called procedure.)
 Implement it (and some tests for it) as a test for understanding.